aboutcode-org/scancode-toolkit/CONTRIBUTING.rst

 3. Create a branch for local development::

     git checkout -b name-of-your-bugfix-or-feature

+   Link to a related `documentation <https://scancode-toolkit.readthedocs.io/en/stable/contribute/contrib_dev.html>`_, which contains a more detailed guide for contributing code or documentation.

 4. To configure your local environment for development, locate to the main directory of the local repository, and run the configure script.